EngineerBetter/engineerbetter-hugo/content/blog/cf-for-k8s-kubecf-kf.md

   * App instance routing
   * `cf ssh`
   * Developer-specified buildpacks (ie via `cf push -b`)

+My personal take is that the project would be more appropriately-named "_something-that-is-a-lot-like-cf-for-k8s_."

 ### Is it ready yet?